ibm-cloud-docs/watson-assistant/build-actions-overview.md

 ### Duplicating an action
 {: #build-actions-overview-manage-duplicate}

 You can duplicate an action to reuse information in a new action.
-When you duplicate an action, everything in your action is duplicated except example phrases.
-To duplicate an action, click the overflow menu on the action you want to duplicate and select **Duplicate**.
+When you duplicate an action, the new action includes everything except example phrases.
+Click the overflow menu on the action you want and select **Duplicate**.